Cartoon Network (Canada): As Teletoon (1997–2023)

-In 1997, Teletoon was licensed by the Canadian Radio-television and Telecommunications Commission (CRTC) after a related application for a channel to be called "Fun TV" had been denied.
-The channel launched on October 17, 1997.
+On September 3, 1996, Teletoon was one of the 23 licensed channels to be approved by the CRTC, after a related application for a channel to be called "Fun TV" had been denied.
+The channel was part of the "Gang of Four", referring to the first four of the 23 channels (the other three being CTV News 1, History Television and The Comedy Network) set to launch.
+These channels were already negotiating pricing conditions with the cable companies.
+The English-language version of Teletoon launched on October 17, 1997.
 The channel was originally owned by a consortium of other Canadian specialty services, including Family Channel acting as managing partner at 53.3% (Superchannel/WIC and The Movie Network/Astral Media), YTV at 26.7%, (Shaw Communications), along with the Canadian animation studios Cinar and Nelvana with 10% each.
 Shaw spun off its entertainment assets as Corus Entertainment in 1999, which subsequently acquired WIC's stake in Family Channel among other assets as part of its breakup later that year, Corus acquired Nelvana in 2000.